dfandrich/oldmailconvert/README.md

 ### adddate

-Adds a Date: line to an existing RFC822 message with the modified time of the message file.
+Adds a Date: line to an existing RFC822 message using the modification time of the message file.
 The script takes a file name as an argument and writes the modified message to stdout.
 If the message already has a Date: field, it is left untouched.